Who am I?

-Real confidence doesn’t come from avoiding rejection, hate, shame or judgment from other people.
-In fact, the more you hide yourself, the more you’ll fear to put yourself out there.
+Real confidence doesn’t come from avoiding rejection, hate, shame, or judgment from other people.
+In fact, the more you hide, the more you’ll fear to put yourself out there.
 Real confidence comes from facing your fears and becoming vulnerable.

 My example: When I left India for the first time to study in Scotland, I was excited.
 I was planning to be a social rock star of the college.

 When I finally arrived at my new college, I couldn’t comprehend the words of most people because of their accent.